-- 11.1 This clause replaces clause 8 Consultation in the Award.
-This clause applies if the employer: - (a) has made a definite decision to introduce a major change to production, program, organisation, structure, or technology in relation to its enterprise that is likely to have a significant effect on the teachers; or - (b) proposes to introduce a change to the regular roster or ordinary hours of work of teachers.
+- 11.1 This clause replaces clause 29 Consultation about major workplace change and clause 30 Consultation about changes to rosters or hours of work of the Award.
+This clause applies if the Employer: - (i) has made a definite decision to introduce a major change to production, program, organisation, structure, or technology in relation to its enterprise that is likely to have a significant effect on the teachers; or - (ii) proposes to introduce a change to the regular roster or ordinary hours of work of teachers.